 Persecution of The Magical Athlete

 As you can imagine, this not a universal assessment of the Shaman.
 Persecution still exists primarily from Western organized religion.
 These are the Abrahamic trilogy of Islam, Judaism, and Christianity (3).
-After all, any process of magic performed outside of their purview must be evil and heretical.
+After all, any magic process performed outside of their purview must be evil and heretics.

 Western organized religions view this ancient body of knowledge as competition, and perhaps rightfully so.
 Our Shaman, the magical athlete, operates from a wealth of practical expertise stretching back eons.
 They can often provide practical and spiritual answers and remedies that Western theology cannot.
 Many credit the first use of plants for medicinal treatments to these shamanic pioneers.

-Thankfully, Western organized religion does not control as much of world opinion as they once did.
+Thankfully, Western organized religion does not control world opinion as it once did.
 More people are becoming more appreciative of ancient knowledge.
 They acknowledge the historical connection to today’s modern medicine and pharmaceuticals.

 There is a common opinion that we are spiritual beings having a temporary human experience.
 The shamanic journey is the vehicle of the spirit world.
 In this domain, The Shaman is the magical athlete that guides and shows us how to navigate the spirit realm.